-Thorn Apple Valley, maker of various types of sausage, hot dogs, and other meat products.
+Thorn Apple Valley, maker of various types of sausage, hot dogs, and other meat products is a great example of this.
 The company created an incentive program that won the Association of Incentive Marketing (AIM) Gold Incentive Showcase Award.
 What made it so great?
 They incentivized meat managers at Pathmark supermarkets with various Sony products or AT&T telephones, based on the percentage of their sales increase.
-The sales did increase, by a whopping 22 percent.
+The sales did increase, by a whopping 22%.

-The little gestures do matter, just look at Amazon.
+The little gestures do matter; just look at Amazon.
 The company implemented many industry firsts to take the customer experience to the next level.
 Among them are free shipping, order tracking, one-click ordering, customer reviews, and related product recommendations that make ordering quicker, easier, more convenient, and less costly.

-Within six months of fully automating its end-to-end distribution system, WinnCom Technologies, a distributor of networking solutions, achieved full ROI — nearly $250,000 — with projected annual savings of 20 percent of inventory value ($1.2 million to $1.5 million).
+Within six months of fully automating its end-to-end distribution system, WinnCom Technologies, a distributor of networking solutions, achieved full ROI — nearly $250,000 — with projected annual savings of 20% of inventory value ($1.2 million to $1.5 million).
 In addition, the company nearly doubled its revenues during the six-year period following the automation of its operations (2000-2006).